sosroInSpace/Crpyto-News/README.md

 #News
-- BBC News application that can be used as a chrome extensions.
+- Crypto News application that can be used as a chrome extensions.

 #master branch
-- The master branch will contain the application for "BBC Breaking News.
+- The master branch will contain the application for "Crypto Breaking News.

 #Installation of chrome extension.
   - Git clone